Francesca Casadio, Co-Director

 - Julio M. Ottino, Dean, McCormick School of Engineering and Applied Science, Northwestern University

-- Harriet Stratis, Head of Paper Conservation, Art Institute of Chicago
+- Harriet Stratis, Senior Research Conservator, Art Institute of Chicago

 - Frank Zuccari, Grainger Executive Director, Department of Conservation, Art Institute of Chicago